eagle840/MyEducation/UKsecurityCerts.md

 - BCS (the Chartered Institute for IT)
 - CIISec, CREST and RHUL consortium

-Looks like the system is broken up unto roles, and you work your way up in skill (IISP?) level in each role (practitioner, senior, lead).
+Looks like the system is broken up unto roles, and you work your way up in skill  level in each role (practitioner, senior, lead).
 Each particular level has been assigned a SFIA responsibility level (see below)
+Looks like it's based on a framework: IISP Skills Framework version 2.3 (sections A-k) see below
 ROLES:
 	* IA Accreditor, partitioner is SFIA level 3
 	* Security and Information Risk Advisor (SIRA) partitioner is SFIA level 2